Caché or Ensemble

 The following instructions assume all the nodes are hosted on the same type of operating system (i.e. all Windows, or all UNIX/Linux, or all OpenVMS).
 Consult Deltanji Support for additional guidance if you need to deploy Deltanji in a heterogeneous environment.

 1. Install Deltanji on its node using other sections of this book.

 - When installing program files, if possible place them on a network share that all nodes in your Deltanji network can access using the same name.
 For example, if your nodes run on Windows share the directory where you place the unpacked software kit, e.g. as \\deltanjihost\deltanjikit.

 - When entering the installation directory path as you run the installation script, specify the network share name rather than the local directory path.
 Note that if your host OS is Windows the Caché or Ensemble service needs access to the share, i.e. it cannot run under the LocalSystem account.

 2. Enable the %Service_ECP service on all nodes, so they can all act as ECP data servers.
 Make sure that the Deltanji node will be able to accept enough concurrent incoming ECP connections.
 If necessary, increase the parameter that affects this limit.
 For added security the ECP service can be configured only to accept incoming connections from specific IP addresses or hostnames.
 If you do this, make sure that the connections detailed in subsequent steps will be permitted.

 3. On each node apart from the one hosting Deltanji, define the following using Management Portal:

 - An ECP connection to the Deltanji node.
 For consistency use the same connection name on each node.
 The suggested name is DELTANJI.

-- A remote database definition named DELTANJI giving access to the Deltanji database on the Deltanji node.
-That database is normally also named DELTANJI.
+- A remote database definition named DELTANJI using the ECP connection defined in the previous step to access to the Deltanji database (normally named DELTANJI) on the Deltanji node.

 - The following mappings on the %ALL pseudo-namespace: